-As they finish filling their baskets, their smiles will remain big as they join me at the Easter brunch table where we dine on Hashbrown Casserole, Citrus Thyme Salad and sweet little bunny scones kissed with a lemon glaze await them.
+As they finish filling their baskets, their smiles will remain big as they join me at the Easter brunch table where we dine on Hash Brown Casserole and sweet little bunny scones kissed with a lemon glaze await them.

 Homemade lemon scones are a perfect addition to any spring brunch, and when made into little bunny shapes, they are perfect for Easter Breakfast.

 But you do not have to make these scones shaped as bunnies to enjoy them–simply cut them into the traditional triangle shapes, they will still taste amazing.